Members of the Rhodohypoxis genus are hardy perennials.

 Rhodohypoxis milloides 'Claret' by col&tasha.

-If you do plan to grow Rhodohypoxis from seed then simply cover them with soil; it should take from one to three months for Rhodohypoxis seeds to germinate.
-Rhodohypoxis likes to grow in a sunny area of the garden that has a well drained lime-free soil.
+If you do plan to grow Rhodohypoxis plants from seed, then simply cover them with soil.
+It should take from one to three months for Rhodohypoxis seeds to germinate.

 Rhodohypoxis prefers to grow in a sunny area of the garden.
 This should have a well drained, lime-free, soil.